All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Growth Factor Support

-GHK-Cu stimulates the production of growth factors involved in connective tissue repair, including transforming growth factor beta (TGF-beta) and fibroblast growth factor (FGF).
+GHK-Cu stimulates the production of growth factors involved in connective tissue repair, including changing growth factor beta (TGF-beta) and fibroblast growth factor (FGF).
 These factors drive tenocyte proliferation and matrix production during the repair process.

 Research Evidence